 The accompanying financial statements have been audited by KPMG LLP, independent registered public accounting firm, in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-In planning and performing its financial statement audit, KPMG LLP considered the Company's internal control in order to determine the nature, timing and extent of its audit procedures for the purpose of expressing an opinion on the financial statements and not to provide assurance on internal control.
+In planning and performing its financial statement audit, KPMG LLP considered the Company's internal controls in order to determine the nature, timing and extent of its audit procedures for the purpose of expressing an opinion on the financial statements.
+An audit of the financial statements does not include examining the effectiveness of internal controls and does not provide assurance on internal controls.
 KPMG LLP reviews the results of its audit with both management and the Audit Committee of the Board of Directors (the "Audit Committee").